Architecture

 @fhir-dsl/types

 The foundation layer.
-Provides hand-written TypeScript interfaces for:
+Hand-written TypeScript interfaces for:

 - FHIR primitive types (

-FhirString,FhirDate,FhirBoolean, etc.) - Complex data types (
+FhirString,FhirDate,FhirBoolean, …) - Complex data types (

-HumanName,Address,CodeableConcept, etc.) - Base resource types (
+HumanName,Address,CodeableConcept, …) - Base resource types (

-Resource,DomainResource,BackboneElement) - Search parameter types (
+Resource,DomainResource,BackboneElement) - Search parameter metadata types (

-StringParam,TokenParam,DateParam, etc.) - Bundle types for transactions
+StringParam,TokenParam,DateParam, …) - Bundle types for transactions

-These types are stable and rarely change between FHIR versions.
+Stable and rarely changes between FHIR versions.

 @fhir-dsl/core